Imperium: Augustus: Plot

 In the present day, several months after Agrippa's death, Augustus and Livia force Julia to marry Livia's son, Tiberius.
 Neither are happy with the arrangement as Tiberius is happily married and Julia is in love with Iullus, Mark Antony's son whom Augustus spared following the conquest of Rome and was raised by Octavia.
 In order to spare Julia's feelings, Augustus sends Tiberius to Gaul while telling Julia that she can continue her relationship with Iullus provided they are discreet.
 Unbeknownst to either of them, Iullus is conspiring to assassinate Augustus along with Julia's half-brother, Scipio, as revenge for Augustus's crimes against their parents.

 Upon learning of Julia's relationship with Iullus, Tiberius returns to Rome in a rage to confront her for dishonoring him.
 When she refuses to submit to him, he attacks and rapes her.
 Julia suffers a mental breakdown afterward, confiding in Iullus that she wishes her father would die so her suffering would end.
-Iullus and Scripo conspire to kill Augustus for Julia's sake as well as their own.
+Iullus and Scipio conspire to kill Augustus for Julia's sake as well as their own.
 Tiberius, who is planning to kill Iullus for infidelity with his wife, overhears the plot and informs his mother.
 Livia decides that they will catch Iullus in the act and in doing so would rid themselves of Julia, focusing Augustus to accept Tiberius as his successor.

 The assassination plan is foiled when the noise alerts Livia, Julia and Tiberius to the scene.
 Tiberius fatally wounds Iullus and saves Augustus just as Julia enters.
 Before he dies, Iullus tells Julia, "I did it for you."

 Although Julia was unaware of the plot, Augustus demands the Senate exile her for adultery.
 Informing her of his decision to banish her, he insists on keeping her children.
 Before she leaves Julia tells Augustus it would have been kinder to kill her at birth rather and that she, at least, loves her children enough not to use them as he has with her.
 Shortly after Julia is exiled, both her sons die of fever.

 Back on his deathbed, Augustus calls out for Julia.
 She reveals that she has returned to Rome in disguise and goes to his bedside though she refuses to take his hand.
 However, when he asks her "Did I play my part well in the comedy of life?" she takes the death mask from Livia, kisses his forehead and places it herself over Augustus's smiling dead face.